 Francesca is also a Research Assistant on the British Academy project 'Humorous States: New Diplomacy and the Rise of Comedy in IR', led by Dr James Brassett and Dr Chris Browning.

 Melhuish, F 2016, 'Why Do We Need a Gender Analysis in International Political Economy?', E-IR

-In 2017-2018 Francesca will be a seminar tutor for PO133 Foundations of Political Economy.
+In 2017/18 & 2018/19 Francesca was a seminar tutor for PO133 Foundations of Political Economy.